Monday, July 6, 2026

 Multiply total height in inches by 2.54.
 Convert feet and inches to total inches first: (feet × 12) + inches.
 For example, 5 feet 7 inches = 67 inches × 2.54 = 170.2 cm.
 This calculator accepts height in cm or feet+inches and converts automatically.

-Ideal Body Weight (IBW) is used for drugs that distribute primarily in lean body mass rather than adipose tissue — such as aminoglycoside antibiotics, vancomycin, and some chemotherapy agents.
+Ideal Body Weight (IBW) is used for drugs that are primarily distributed in lean body mass rather than adipose tissue — such as aminoglycoside antibiotics, vancomycin, and some chemotherapy agents.
 Using total body weight for these drugs in obese patients would lead to overdosing.
 IBW is calculated using the Devine formula, which accounts for sex and height.

 Related Calculators